sara-nl/clouddocs/VU-20171013/partA.markdown

 ![SURFsara logo](/images/SURFsara_logo.png)
 </div>

-This is part A of the tutorial [VU HPC Cloud course 2017-10-13](.) and covers the following topics:
+This is part A of the tutorial [VU HPC course 2017-11-13](.) and covers the following topics:

 1. [Access the user interface](#access-the-user-interface)
 2. [Add your public SSH key](#add-your-public-ssh-key)